 - CSGO - Over 60 FPS on Medium Settings

-Temperatures were not high, barely crossed 70 degrees celsius and also the noise levels were minimal.
+Temperatures were not high, barely crossing 70 degrees celsius, and also the noise levels were minimal.

 In fact, you can't hear the fans on this machine even when under load.

 The VivoBook S14 comes with a WIFI 6 and it is very fast to connect to the WIFI router.

 Typically I see connectivity issues when switching between routers in my home but with this notebook, it was not an issue.